“Patience young grasshopper”

 There is a selfish part of me that is like, “What the hell, what is wrong with me?
 Don’t anybody want to marry me and have babies?”
 Dammit.
 While everyone is getting married and having babies, I am busy at CrossFit working on my booty.

 I’m Engaged…To CrossFit!

 It is that time of year again, where I am reminded, by social media, that I am 100% single.
+It seems like everyone is getting engaged.
 Unless, Mr. Right finds me in the next thirty days or another Christmas Immaculate Conception occurs, you won’t be hearing exciting news from me on Facebook.
 More than likely, it will be Instagram photos of my lunch.
 Maybe a few CrossFit posts for good measure.

 Will You Marry Me?

 All these announcments remind me of unfullfilled dreams I use to have about marriage and having another baby.
 Although, it caused a pang in my heart, in reality, I am not sure I even want to be married again or have more children.